Cbyernus/SteamVR/Action-manifest.md

 ## Action Binding Versioning

-You can optionally set versions of inputs with:
+You can optionally set version information with:

 ```
 "version": x,